Be more than a student; be a leader.

 Frequently Asked Questions

-Yes—There are scholarships for incoming high school students and for current college students.
-High school students fill out their application on the Army ROTC Website during the summer to early winter of their senior year of high school.
+Yes—There are scholarships for incoming high school students and current college students.
+High school students fill out their applications on the Army ROTC Website during the summer to early winter of their senior year of high school.
 College students compete in a Campus-Based Selection Board typically after the Fall Semester Mid-Term (contact the ROTC Department for details).

 A few variables determine an Officer’s pay—the component of service, the duty location, and the dependent status (married / kids).
 To provide an example, a newly commissioned Second Lieutenant with no dependents and stationed at Fort Campbell, KY would earn approximately $58,509.39 a year.
 His / her basic pay is approximately $39,445.20.
-His / her basic allowance for housing is approximately $15,984.00 a year (non-taxable allowance that is designed to cover rent / utilities - fluctuates with the market and increases during promotions).
+His / her basic allowance for housing is approximately $15,984.00 a year (non-taxable allowance that is designed to cover rent/utilities - fluctuates with the market and increases during promotions).
 His / her basic allowance for subsistence is approximately $3,080.16 a year (designed to cover the expenses at the duty location's dining facilities and ensure proper nutrition).
 What is not covered in the calculation are the items an Army Officer receives at no cost: Healthcare, Life Insurance, Moving Expenses, Gym Memberships, and On-Duty Location Retail Discounts (Post Exchange / Commissary).

 ROTC: Growing Leaders